 We’ve published a couple of recent articles related to ceiling water damage.
-The first was about when you have a shower leaking through a ceiling in your property and the second was about the risks of a ceiling leak looking at things such as falling debris, potential asbestos (in textured coating ceilings) and possible electrical risks because of wiring for lights and sockets being present.
+The first was about when you have a shower leaking through a ceiling in your property and the second was about the risks of a ceiling leak looking at things such as falling debris, potential asbestos (in textured coating ceilings, including artex) and possible electrical risks because of wiring for lights and sockets being present.

 Ceiling Water Damage – How Much?

 Clearly the extent of the risks and repairs from ceiling water damage restoration will vary according to a number of factors including the construction age and condition of the property.
 However, one of the big factors is how big the leak is (and therefore how much water is present).
-For example a slow dripping leak will be very different to sudden big water leak (for example a water tank in your loft breaking).
+For example a slow dripping leak will be very different to sudden big water leak (for example a loft tank leak or break).

 In this article we are going to look at different levels of ceiling water damage from small to large and look at how they might appear and what they might tell you about the water leak in your ceiling.

 Clearly, as we said above, the extent of ceiling water damage caused to your property can vary significantly.
 In fact, you may not actually have any visible ceiling water damage even though you have a leak in your ceiling, all the water damage may manifest itself elsewhere.